 We expect the board to exercise appropriate oversight over management and business activities of the company.
-We will consider voting against committee members and / or individual directors in the following circumstances:
+We will consider voting against committee members and/or individual directors in the following circumstances:

-- Where the board has failed to exercise oversight with regard to accounting practices or audit oversight, we will consider voting against the current audit committee, and any other members of the board who may be responsible.
-For example, this may apply to members of the audit committee during a period when the board failed to facilitate quality, independent auditing if substantial accounting irregularities suggest insufficient oversight by that committee - Members of the compensation committee during a period in which executive compensation appears excessive relative to performance and peers, and where we believe the compensation committee has not already substantially addressed this issue - The chair of the nominating / governance committee, or where no chair exists, the nominating / governance committee member with the longest tenure, where the board is not comprised of a majority of independent directors.
-However, this would not apply in the case of a controlled company - Where it appears the director has acted (at the company or at other companies) in a manner that compromises his / her reliability to represent the best long-term economic interests of shareholders - Where a director has a pattern of poor attendance at combined board and applicable key committee meetings.
-Excluding exigent circumstances, BlackRock generally considers attendance at less than 75% of the combined board and applicable key committee meetings by a board member to be poor attendance - Where a director serves on an excess number of boards, which may limit his / her capacity to focus on each board's requirements.
-The following illustrates the maximum number of boards on which a director may serve, before he / she is considered to be over-committed:
+- Where the board has failed to exercise sufficient oversight with regard to material ESG risk factors, or the company has failed to provide shareholders with adequate disclosure to conclude appropriate strategic consideration is given to these factors by the board - Where the board has failed to exercise oversight with regard to accounting practices or audit oversight, we will consider voting against the current audit committee, and any other members of the board who may be responsible.
+For example, we may vote against members of the audit committee during a period when the board failed to facilitate quality, independent auditing if substantial accounting irregularities suggest insufficient oversight by that committee - Members of the compensation committee during a period in which executive compensation appears excessive relative to performance and peers, and where we believe the compensation committee has not already substantially addressed this issue - The chair of the nominating/governance committee, or where no chair exists, the nominating/governance committee member with the longest tenure, where the board is not comprised of a majority of independent directors.
+This may not apply in the case of a controlled company - Where it appears the director has acted (at the company or at other companies) in a manner that compromises his/ her ability to represent the best long-term economic interests of shareholders - Where a director has a multi-year pattern of poor attendance at combined board and applicable committee meetings, or a director has poor attendance in a single year with no disclosed rationale.
+Excluding exigent circumstances, BlackRock generally considers attendance at less than 75% of the combined board and applicable committee meetings to be poor attendance

+• Where a director serves on an excessive number of boards, which may limit his/her capacity to focus on each board's requirements.
+The following identifies the maximum number of boards on which a director may serve, before he/she is considered to be over-committed:

-Public Company CEO # Outside Public Boards Total # of Public Boards
+Public Company Executive or Fund Manager 1 # Outside Public Boards 2 Total # of Public Boards

 Director A ✓ 1 2

 Director B 3 4